Social Menu

 Practice Cuing for Better Communication

 Cuing is a way to create partnerships and help each other have more effective and productive conversations.
 Here’s an example from my own life.
 When my son was little, he didn’t always know how to tell his father when he was bothered by something.
 He would say, “Mommy, you tell Daddy.”
 But it’s important to learn to speak for yourself, even when you’re four.
 So I would offer to help, and we would walk to wherever my husband was.
 I would say, in a particular tone, and with emphasis that my husband recognized, “Daddy, there’s something we need to talk about.”
 Then he knew he had to pay attention.
 I would facilitate and cue each party: “What was the thing you wanted to tell Daddy?” and “Daddy, are you understanding this fully, and can you answer?”
-Over time, both my son and his father learned how to have this conversation.
+Over time, both my son and his father learned how to have this conversation on their own.

 Team members often benefit from the same kind of approach.
 The more you do together through partnerships and teamwork, the less it becomes anybody’s place to make anyone else feel bad, regardless of who has hierarchical power.